 - The amount of oil-contaminated soil due to spillage from machines/vehicles is very difficult to estimate.
-Based on internal expert knowledge, this amount is deemed negligible and very rarely occurring. - The packaging for the input materials used in the production process are negligible. - Glycol and washer fluid are used in such a low quantity that they are negligible and is there for excluded from the calculation. - Agent for dust prevention on site is omitted since no appropriate dataset could be found.
-It is also estimated to have a minor contribution to the environmental impact because it is used in a low quantity (less than 0,01 litre per tonne product).
+Based on internal expert knowledge, this amount is deemed negligible and very rarely occurring. - The packaging for the input materials used in the production process are negligible. - Fuse heads, cables, glycol, washer fluid, adsorbent and petrol are used in such a low quantity that they are negligible (<0.001 per ton).